williammadie/memo/python/python.md

 ### Set

 A **set** is a bit like a list.
 It is a collection of objects **without any duplicates**.
 It is not possible to add an object which is already present in a given set.
-It is very useful when we want to use the **Set Theory**
+It is very useful when we want to use the **Set Theory** and all its operations.

 Instanciate a set
 ```python